 P21/5W lamps are available at your autoparts store, part number 7528 Eiko; or other mfr.

 Rather often you will find the base of lamps stamped with 12 volts.
-That is not the lamp voltage rating, but the SYSTEM rating.
-What makes it even more confusing is that SOME lamp manufacturer's use the 12 volts in determining lamp life (perhaps A.C., perhaps D.C., they don't offer details).
-A lamp run on 12 volts AC will last terrifically long if it is not in an on-off situation too often, if it is not exposed to vibration too often, and if the REAL voltage rating is 12.8 or 13.5, or even 14.0.
+That, confusingly, is not the lamp voltage rating, but the SYSTEM rating.
+What makes it even more confusing is that some lamp manufacturer's use 12 volts in determining lamp life (perhaps A.C., perhaps D.C., they don't offer details).

-The original function lamps, T-1-3/4 style, like #07-11-9-978-375, were 1.2 watts, very close to the #73 long life lamp, or the slightly brighter #74 lamp.
-One could even use a #37 lamp, which is similar to the 73.
+The original dash/pod function lamps, T-1-3/4 style, #07-11-9-978-375, were 1.2 watts, very similar to the 73 long life lamp, or the slightly brighter 74 lamp.
+One could even use a 37 lamp, which is similar to the 73.
 Another lamp is the E2723, rated at 2.3 watts.
-Sometimes these smaller indicator lamps are hard to find, and an electronics supply company may have them in stock.
-You MAY find the E2723 at autoparts stores, sometimes the others.
+Sometimes these small indicator lamps are hard to find, and an electronics supply company may have them in stock.
+You MAY find the E2723 at autoparts stores, also sometimes the other lamps.
 All these lamps can be used as the high beam indicator, brake light failure, OIL, and neutral indicators.
 LED substitutes are now available, white output, for these lamps.
-The power drain is only 0.32 watt, but they are VERY bright ...but not all that much of the brightness is fully usable.
+The power drain is typically only 0.32 watt, but they are VERY bright ...but not all that much of the brightness is fully usable.

 Parking lamp bulb socket, in case yours is missing: BMW #62-14-8-680-130.
 If you want the wiring harness it is #61-12-1-358-176.